 We’re getting into the festivities now and we’ve still got so much to offer.
 If you’re reading this, you’ve certainly done something right.
 Clearly, your man thinks your marriage material.
 So today we’ve got some wise advice on wedding planning for the groom.

-But there’s still a lot for him, and you, to think about.
+There’s a lot for the groom, and you, to think about.
 Whether he’s nailing the wedding planning or letting you take the lead, this is what all well-groomed grooms will have ready on the wedding day.

-There are so many different styles of suits out there, it can feel a little daunting to begin the search.
-For some, one particular style or colour will instantly grab their attention, but for others some guidance might be needed.
+There are so many different styles of suits out there, it can feel a little daunting to begin with.
+For some, one particular style or colour will instantly grab their attention, but for others, some guidance might be needed.
 These 10 suit rules will set you on the right path, whether your man is going for traditional tails and a top hat or a more laid-back lounge suit.

 TINKER, TAILOR, HIRE OR BUY

 Our real grooms cover all bases when it comes to buying their suits off the peg, hiring them or having them tailor-made.
 Your budget will dictate this to some extent and there is no right or wrong answer.
 And remember, choosing to buy the groom’s suit doesn’t stop you from hiring them for the groomsmen.
 One size does not have to fit all.